-The prognosis depends on both the age of onset and the time of initial treatment.
-PCG that is present at birth carries the greatest risk of vision loss.
+The prognosis depends on the age of onset and the time of initial treatment.
+PCG at birth carries the most significant risk of vision loss.

 Support and counseling groups for primary congenital glaucoma

-Parents and caregivers should understand that high eye pressure can recur at any age in a child with primary congenital glaucoma.
-For this reason, regular eye exams with an ophthalmologist are very important.
+Parents and caregivers should understand that high eye pressure can recur in a child with primary congenital glaucoma.
+For this reason, regular eye exams with an ophthalmologist are essential.